Nexmo/nexmo-developer/_documentation/conversation/guides/user-authentication.md

 # User Authentication

-In order to use the Client SDKs, a User must be:
+In order to use the Conversation API, either directly or via [Client SDKs](/client-sdk/overview), a User must be:

 1. Created by the Conversation API
-2. Logged in to the Nexmo Client SDK, using a JWT, that your backend provides to your client app.
+2. Have a valid [JWT](https://jwt.io/), provided by your backend.
+If you are using Client SDK, you User will need to log in to the SDK with the JWT.

 ## Authentication flow

 The steps in authentication flow are:

-1. A User requests to log in to the SDK
+1. A User requests to log in to your client-side application
 2. Your backend generates a JWT user token
 3. Your backend sends the JWT to your client-side application
-4. Your client-side application logs in to the Nexmo Client SDK, with the provided JWT
+4. Your client-side application can make authenticated requests to the the Conversation API, with the provided JWT

 This authentication flow is illustrated in the following diagram: